saudAnwar786/PRS/README.md

 </p>

 ### Running instructions
-- Create an environment with all the packages and libraries specified in the "requirements" section and run the following command in terminal.
+- Create an environment with all the packages and libraries specified by executing the following command in the terminal.

     ```
-    pip install -r reuirements.txt
+    pip install -r requirements.txt

     ```